HPCE/hpce-2018-cw3/readme.md

 Also include any useful documents or supporting material, your repository does not have to be clean.
+However, note that:
-However, your repository should not contain compiled artefacts such as executables and object files, or other large binary objects.
+- your repository should not contain compiled artefacts such as executables and object files, or other large binary objects
+- I will be running my own makefile scripts on your code, so anything outside of the files mentioned above might not get compiled by my test scripts.

 Submission
 ==========